ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ### J and K by Substitution

-_The following proof is adapted from Martin Hofmann's dissertation, [Extensional concepts in intensional type theory](http://www.lfcs.inf.ed.ac.uk/reports/95/ECS-LFCS-95-327/)._
+_The following proof is adapted from Martin Hofmann's dissertation, [Extensional Concepts in Intensional Iype Iheory](http://www.lfcs.inf.ed.ac.uk/reports/95/ECS-LFCS-95-327/)._

 We can derive all of the nice properties of equality from substitution and `cos` as we do from J (such as symmetry, transitivity, and congruence), as well as J itself.